clindsey/barkeep/readme.md

 ## Documentation

-grunt-barkeep is bundled with the following additonal tasks:
+grunt-barkeep is bundled with the following tasks:

 ### snockets
 *Build a dependency tree of source files for the `concat` and `min` grunt tasks using [snockets](https://github.com/TrevorBurnham/snockets).
 Snockets is a JavaScript dependency parser similar to Ruby's sprockets.
 This is a [multi task][0].*

+snockets will automatically concatenate files in the correct order, so you don't need to use grunt's `concat` task if you use the `snockets` task.

 barkeep, using snockets, can also concatenate coffeescript files.